-The horn button is located conveniently on the underside of the control handle.
-The horn should be sounded before entering all intersections to prevent collisions with other lift trucks or pedestrians.
+The horn button is located conveniently on the front face of the multi function control handle where your index finger typically rests.
+The horn should be sounded before entering all intersections to help reduce the likelihood of a collision with other lift trucks or pedestrians.
 This is for your safety and the safety of others.
+The key switch must be turned ON before the horn will operate.